Turkish Tourist Visa Information - eVisa and Calculator

 - The online payment system is only accepting payments in USD at this time, so your credit/debit card company will probably charge you an additional fee for foreign currency transactions.
 Other currency's may be introduced soon.

-It will be possible to obtain e-Visas on arrival at airports in Turkey until 31 December 2014 by using an interactive kiosk.
-We do not recommend this method as the cost is 50% more and it may cause you excessive delays.
+- It will also be possible to obtain e-Visas on arrival at Istanbul airport until further notice by using an interactive kiosk or your own WIFI smart device.
+We do not recommend using a kiosk as the cost is 50% more ($30) and may cause you excessive delays.